mluis7/xml2xpath/README.md

     xml2xpath.sh -a -g -s //table[@id[.='t1'] and descendant::tr[@class='headerRow']] -l resources/test.html

 ## Running tests
+Smoke tests for the script to quickly verify that changes did not break any functionality.
+Tests results show the tested command which can be tried on console to witness how those options work.

-All at once with `test-all.sh` or one at a time
+Run all at once with `test-all.sh` or one at a time

      cd tests
      ./test-all.sh